Buxton Orr: Life

 In 1990 Orr gave up regular teaching to devote more time to composition, and lived with his second wife Jean Latimer in the Wye Valley until his death.
 A new opera, The Alchemist, was in the process of being orchestrated at his death.

-He was not related to the composer Robin Orr (1909–2006).
+Buxton Orr was not related to the composer Robin Orr (1909–2006).

 Music

 Orr's music includes works in all genres, including songs, chamber music, works for brass and wind band, orchestral music, opera and music theatre as well as film scores.
 His style is notable for its interest in structures that evolve through continuous variation, often with his personal take on 12-tone serialism, using tonal intervals and octave doubling.
 The three Piano Trios (1982, 1986 and 1990), the orchestral Triptych (1977) and the substantial 40 minute orchestral Sinfonia ricercante (1987) are representative examples of this style.
 Several virtuoso instrumental fantasies on famous themes, such as the Carmen Fantasy for cello (1987 – also re-scored for orchestra), deconstruct familiar material to create new compositions.
 The others in this series are Portrait of the Don (theme from Don Giovanni, 1987), Catfish Row (theme from Porgy and Bess, 1997) and Tales from Windsor Forest (theme from Falstaff, 1997).

 Elements of jazz are present in some works, particularly those scored for brass band, such as the Caledonian Suite (often used as a band test piece), Tournament (1985) for brass tentet and Narration (1993) for symphonic wind ensemble.
 Refrains III, written for the London Jazz Composers' Orchestra, develops Orr's interest in improvisation, even including the conductor as one of the different improvising groups within the total ensemble.
 It was first broadcast on 6 May 1975 on BBC Radio 3.
 (There are six Refrains, all written for different forces.
 Each of them uses a recurrent idea to bind together a structure).

 His early film music included horror film scores such as Grip of the Strangler (1958), Corridors of Blood (1958) and Doctor Blood's Coffin (1961).
 Some of his stock music was used in several Doctor Who serials in the 1960s.
 During the 1980s Orr composed three music theatre pieces: Unicorn (1981), The Last Circus (1984) and Ring in the New (1986), and a number of song cycles, including the "caustic" Ten Types of Hospital Visitor (1986), setting Charles Causley.